Will FM answer how to describe mismanagement of economy before pandemic: Chidambaram | Headlines

 Will FM answer how to describe mismanagement of economy before pandemic: Chidambaram

-Taking a swipe at Sitharaman over the remarks, Chidambaram said, "If the pandemic is an 'Act of God', how do we describe the mismanagement of the economy during 2017-18, 2018-19 and 2019-20.
+Taking a swipe at Sitharaman over the remark, Chidambaram said, "If the pandemic is an 'Act of God', how do we describe the mismanagement of the economy during 2017-18, 2018-19 and 2019-20.
 Before the pandemic struck India?"
-"Will the FM as the Messenger of God please answer?" the former finance minister asked.
-Chidambaram also slammed the Centre for asking states to borrow more to make up for revenue losses due to pending GST dues.
+"Will the FM as the Messenger of God please answer?" the former finance minister asked on Twitter.
+In a series of tweets, the senior Congress leader also slammed the Centre for asking states to borrow more to make up for revenue losses due to pending GST dues.

 "Under the second option, states are asked to borrow from the RBI window.
 It is more market borrowing, only by a different name.
-Again, the entire financial burden falls on the states," he said in a series of tweets.
-Chidambaram claimed that the central government is absolving itself of any financial responsibility.
-This is a "gross betrayal" as well as a "direct violation of the law", he alleged.
+Again, the entire financial burden falls on the states," he said.
+Chidambaram claimed the Central government is absolving itself of any financial responsibility.
+This is "gross betrayal" as well as a "direct violation of the law", he alleged.

 - READ MORE ON: